-5. Slide a new charcoal filter into place and close the door.
+Slide a new charcoal filter into place.
 The filter should rest at the angle shown and set the clock.

 Slide the bottom of the vent cover into place.
 Push the top until it snaps into place.
 Replace the mounting screws.
 Turn the power back on at the main power supply and set the clock.